mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `path` field of a Commit message MUST be populated if the Commit covers at least one Update or Remove proposal.
-The `path` field MUST also be populated if the Commit covers no proposals at all (i.e., if the proposal vectors is empty).
+The `path` field MUST also be populated if the Commit covers no proposals at all (i.e., if the proposals vector is empty).
 The `path` field MAY be omitted if the Commit covers only Add proposals.
 In pseudocode, the logic for validating a Commit is as follows: